-Successful rebranding is one of the most difficult strategies a company can accomplish.
+Successful rebranding is one of the most difficult marketing strategies a company can accomplish.

 Rebrands Offer Opportunity

-In many cases, the focus of a rebrand is strictly external; businesses are looking to make a bigger impact among customers, prospects, and partners.
-However, rebranding provides significant internal opportunities.
-It generates excitement and interest among employees and allows a company to reevaluate its own culture and processes.
-For a change to be truly effective, it needs to go beyond the surface and start from within.
+In many cases, the focus of a rebranding strategy is strictly external; businesses are looking to make a bigger impact among customers, prospects, and partners.
+However, rebranding provides significant internal opportunities as well.
+It generates excitement and interest among employees, allowing a company to reevaluate its own culture and processes.
+For a branding change to be truly effective, it needs to go beyond the surface and start from within the company itself.

 Rebranding is Not Repositioning

-Repositioning usually means the same product and services with a slight upgrade such as a new logo or packaging.
-Rebranding, on the other hand, is offering new solutions that don’t fit your past identity.
-It usually becomes necessary when a company’s products and services are approaching a territory that no longer resonates with its current message.
+Repositioning is a strategy that includes the same product and services, but with a slight upgrade such as a new logo or packaging.
+Rebranding, on the other hand, offers completely new marketing solutions that don’t align with your past brand identity.
+Rebranding usually becomes a necessary strategy when a company’s products and services are approaching a territory that no longer resonates with its current brand message.

 Rebrands are Radical

-A true rebrand marks the end of that brand as it was, so it should only be done when you’re ready to disassociate your company from its previous reputation.
-A successful relaunch needs to be “all-in.”
-You’ll also need to be able to explain to your audience why you’ve changed, what you are now, and what it means for your customers.
+A true rebrand marks the end of the brand as it was, so it should only be done when you’re ready to disassociate your company from its previous brand reputation.
+For a successful relaunch, your company needs to be “all-in.”
+You’ll also need to be able to explain to your audience why you’ve changed, who you are now, and what it means for your customers.